 The Scholars in Engineering program offers the opportunity to sponsor a named scholarship on an annual basis.
 Scholarships may be named in honor of the donor or someone else of their choosing.
 While the donor may choose to renew their annual scholarship each year, the university encourages donors to make multi-year commitments.

 An annual fund gift of $5,000 or more may support a named scholarship.
-Young alumni who have graduated within the last five years and who are below the age of 35 can establish an annual named scholarship with an annual fund gift of $2,500.
 Named annual scholarship sponsors qualify for membership in the William Greenleaf Eliot Society.

 Scholarships & Fellowships (minimum annual gift)